“Brave potatoes” – the tapa locals love

 Patates @ Mercat Princesa.
 Mercat Princesa is a trendy food court near the Picasso Museum, and Patates is one of the stalls you’ll find there.
 By its name, you can guess what’s their specialty: a wide range of potatoes with different sauces.
 The most popular are the “patatas super bravas” served with Thai spicy sauce, and according to the owners, their baked patatas bravas are the reason why so many people go there to eat.

-But wait!
+AND BONUS!
 Did you know many locals won’t agree Bar Mandri has the best brave potatoes in Barcelona?
-Share this post to discover where they prefer to go:

 Bar Tomàs.
 While half Barcelona considers Mandri’s brave potatoes are the best in town, the other half of the city prefers those from Bar Tomàs.
 In my opinion, the winner would be a combination of the potatoes from Tomàs and the spicy sauce from Mandri!
 So maybe you should pilgrim to the city uptown and try both to decide.
 The patatas bravas with aioli from Tomàs are thick, irregular and well-cooked.
 They are crunchy from outside and soft from inside.
 Yum!